- Studying at APU

 - I submitted my application, but I have not heard anything from APU.
 How can I stay updated on my application’s status?

-- After receiving your application documents and application fee, we will inform you by email usually within one week.
+- After receiving your online application, application fee, and completed online assessment, we will inform you by email usually within one week.
 This may take longer if you submit your application close to a deadline or when the office is closed for an extended period, such as during mid-August or the New Year’s holidays.
-If you have not heard from APU within three weeks of your application's scheduled arrival, please contact us.
-We advise you to use a registered mail service that provides a tracking number when sending your application.
+If you have not heard from APU within three weeks of submitting your application, please contact us.

 - How long does it take until I receive my admission result?